scala/docs.scala-lang/overviews/parallel-collections/overview.md

 parallelizes an operation on a parallel collection by recursively "splitting" a given collection, applying an operation on each partition of the collection in parallel, and re-"combining" all of the results that were completed in parallel.
-In general, there is no guarantee on which order results are re- combined-- they're combined in the order that they're completed.
+In general, there is no guarantee on which order _adjacent_ results are re-combined-- they're combined in the order that they're completed.

 These concurrent, and "out-of-order" semantics of parallel collections lead to the following two implications: